 6. FUNCTIONS

-The Ombudsperson performs a variety of functions including; providing information, referring inquiries to the appropriate individuals or Offices, offering advice, intervening to facilitate a resolution, investigating concerns, recommending fair resolutions to individual cases and publishing reports on University wide issues
+The Ombudsperson performs a variety of functions including; providing information, referring inquiries to the appropriate individuals or Offices, offering advice, intervening to facilitate a resolution, making inquiries, investigating concerns, recommending fair resolutions to individual cases and publishing reports on University wide issues.

 6.1 Information and Referral

-The Ombudsperson shall act as a source of general information and referral for students, staff and faculty on matters pertaining to University policies, procedures and resources.
+The Ombudsperson shall act as a source of general information and referral on matters pertaining to University policies, procedures and resources affecting students.

 6.2 Advice

-The Ombudsperson shall provide advice to students, staff and faculty to help resolve concerns and to assist individuals in generating and evaluating options and determining an appropriate course of action.
+The Ombudsperson shall provide advice to students, staff and faculty to help resolve student-related concerns and to assist individuals in generating and evaluating options and determining an appropriate course of action.
 The Ombudsperson shall encourage individuals, where appropriate, to approach the other party or Office in a dispute directly and to act on their own behalf in resolving concerns.

 6.3 Intervention